-The Lavender Bay and Milsons Point circuit walk is a short but scenic walking trail on the lower north shore, offering stunning views of Sydney Harbour, the city skyline, and the Harbour Bridge.
+The Lavender Bay and Milsons Point circuit walk is a scenic walking trail on the lower north shore, offering stunning views of Sydney Harbour, the city skyline, and the Harbour Bridge.

-Or, if you’re feeling a bit more adventurous, you can walk across the Harbour Bridge from the city and enjoy the views along the way.
+If you’re feeling more adventurous, you can walk across the Harbour Bridge from the city and enjoy the views along the way.

-The walking track as described below starts and finishes at Milsons Point train station.
+The walking track as described below starts and finishes at Milsons Point train station, along the following highlights and landmarks:

 1. Bradfield Park and Broughton St Lookout